ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/function-scope/slides.md

 -   We will always aim to create good designs in **upcoming projects**!

 -   Balance the **trade-offs** associated with designing quality software

+-   Pick the "right" type of function depending on programming task

 </v-clicks>